Human Resources Professional with Payroll Practice and Management

 How you will benefit

-• Comprehensive knowledge needed to sit for the FPC and the PHR, aPHR, or SHRM-CP certification exams
+• Prepare for the FPC and the PHR, aPHR, or SHRM-CP certification exams

 How the course is taught